 7. Use Targeted Ads

 All social networks come with built-in features for advertising.
 Using these features is not necessary for running a successful promotional campaign, but they can bring sizable returns if you’re willing to invest.
 Facebook has the most in-depth targeted ad system among all social networks, so we’ll use it as an example here.
 Facebook allows advertisers to access their audience data for the purpose of creating laser-focused ads.
-The ad-creation wizard will guide you through the entire process, from determining your ideal audience, to creating the ad itself with images and content.
+The ad-creation wizard will guide you through the entire process, from determining your ideal audience to creating the ad itself with images and content.

 8. Post Eye-Catching Images

 The success of all modern social networks can be related to their image-sharing features.
 Visual content is 40x more likely to be shared than other kinds of content on social media.
 This means that all your social media posts, ads, and events will perform better if they’re accompanied by high-quality images.
 Ideally, you want to take these images yourself in order to avoid using stock images.
 Images are especially important if you’re using social media to promote physical products.
 Try to snap photos from a couple of different angles to give your products the spotlight they need.
 It is good to know that posts with a location receive 79% more engagement, so don’t forget to add location.

-9. Create and Share Info-graphics
+9. Create and Share Infographics

 Info-graphics are images used to visually represent structured information.
 They are an excellent way of preparing content for immediate consumption.
 Unsurprisingly, info-graphics are a staple of social media content, and you should use them whenever you want to provide your followers with value.
 If you have interesting data to share, you can use info-graphic creation software to visualize it.
 Or you can simply share useful info-graphics you have found online that are relevant to your industry niche.